RageAgainstThePixel/com.utilities.websockets/README.md

 socket.Connect();
 ```

+> [!NOTE]
+> `socket.ConnectAsync()` is blocking until the disconnected or cancellation token is passed that triggers disconnect on cancel.

 ### Handling Events

 You can subscribe to the `OnOpen`, `OnMessage`, `OnError`, and `OnClose` events to handle respective situations: